chinamike65/hugo-tuolesi/content/book3/book3en.md

 ---

-Frequently reciting the prayers of Master Tsongkhapa will have the merits of reciting the prayers of all Buddhas, Tathagatas, lineage masters, and root masters.
+Frequently reciting the prayer of Master Tsongkhapa will have the merits of reciting the prayers of all Buddhas, Tathagatas, lineage masters, and root masters.
 It is very, very special.

 85

-6. The merits of the Buddha's reverence
+6. The merits of reverence for the Buddha

-(1) The guru is the prophecy of the Buddha according to the scriptures, and all masters with virtue are the manifestations of all Buddhas and Bodhisattvas.
+(1) The guru is Buddha according to the scriptures, and all masters with virtue are the manifestations of all Buddhas and Bodhisattvas.

-For example, in the "Baoji Sutra: The Meeting of fathers and Sons", the Buddha said:
+For example, in the "Heap of Jewels Sutra: The Meeting of fathers and Sons", the Buddha said:

 After I attain Nirvana, I shall transform into the body of a guru to benefit all sentient beings.